PatrickChodowski/game_opengl/README.md

 ## todo list:

-### Animations -> next_anim_id vs idle, it has to be different, currently it inserts one idle frame when walking
+### Animations -> make sure the looped animations are looped (checking if next anim id is the same as current one? skip first frame if so?)
 ### Zooming in -> analyse how to zoom in on specific point
 ### Adjust maps to work with models/animations/frames.
 I want some part of map to be animated (just in case) but no point in keeping idle animation for each tile